Keyboard shortcuts

 The language paradigm is to ensure the absence of a UB in a program using only the non-unsafe part of Rust.

-However, the language does not prevent
+Despite these memory safety guarantees, the language does not prevent

 References